aphyr/distsys-class/README.markdown

 - Ongaro & Ousterhout 2014 - In Search of an Understandable Consensus Algorithm
 - Lamport says it's easy, but we still have trouble grokking Paxos
   - What if there were a consensus algorithm we could actually understand?
-- Paxos approaches independent decisions when what we *want* is FSMs
+- Paxos approaches independent decisions when what we *want* is state machines
-  - Maintains a replicated *log* instead
+  - Maintains a replicated *log* of state machine transitions instead
 - Also builds in cluster membership transitions, which is *key* for real systems
+- Very new, but we have a TLA+ proof of the core algorithm
 - Can be used to write arbitrary sequential or linearizable state machines
-- Very new, no *thorough* formal proof yet
-  - But nobody's objected to Diego's proof sketch, so far
+  - RethinkDB
+  - etcd
+  - Consul

+## Review

+Systems which only add facts, not retract them, require less coordination to build.
+We can use gossip systems to broadcast messages to other processes, CRDTs to merge updates from our peers, and HATs for weakly isolated transactions.
+Serializability and linearizability require *consensus*, which we can obtain through Paxos, ZAB, VR, or Raft.
+Now, we'll talk about different *scales* of distributed systems.